 ERS research also examines the pattern of Federal funding to rural areas and its implications for rural development.

 We've redesigned our website.
 You may be interested in browsing the material that was available in the Rural Development Strategies briefing room, which is now in our archive.
-It includes a readings list and related links list.
+It included a readings list and related links list.